brianhurley/vagrant-aws/README.md

 * `terminate_on_shutdown` - Indicates whether an instance stops or terminates when you initiate shutdown from the instance.
 * `endpoint` - The endpoint URL for connecting to AWS (or an AWS-like service).
 Only required for non AWS clouds, such as [eucalyptus](https://github.com/eucalyptus/eucalyptus/wiki).
+* `source_dest_check` - Whether to enable source destination checking for the instance.
+Default true.

 These can be set like typical provider-specific configuration: